When I watched 12 Years A Slave, I experienced a deep emotional response.

 Discover your core values

-Grab a copy of my Core Values activity from inside the Career Club.
+Grab a copy of my Core Values activity from my Job Search Confidence programme.
 I also do this activity at all my workshops because it helps you to understand what’s most important to you.
 And you can do it in just four easy steps.

 Inevitably there’s a lightbulb moment or two when we do this.
 One client realised why she’d hated her job from three years ago even though on paper it looked to be the perfect role for her; her hate for that job was stopping her from applying for similar roles.
 But it wasn’t the job, it was the employer because her core values were in conflict.